Target Exam

 Which of the following statements is correct?

-a- Most Asokan inscriptions were in the Prakrit Language.
+Statement A- Most Asokan inscriptions were in the Prakrit Language.

-b- Most Prakrit inscriptions were written in the Kharoshti.
+Statement B- Most Prakrit inscriptions were written in the Kharoshti.

 Options:

-Only statement a is correct.
+Only statement A is correct.

-Only statement b is correct.
+Only statement B is correct.

 Both statements are correct.